-First, a box-shaped region of the image containing the target coin is extracted and a histogram of its greyscale values is computed.
+First, a box-shaped region of the image containing the target coin is extracted and a histogram of its grayscale values is computed.

-Next, for each pixel in the test image, a histogram of the greyscale values in
+Next, for each pixel in the test image, a histogram of the grayscale values in

 a region of the image surrounding the pixel is computed.

 skimage.filters.rank.windowed_histogram is used for this task, as it employs